mimmospoto/ADM-HW1/README.md

 ## File Descriptions
 1. `scripts.py`:

     > It contains the solution of the exercises I completed.
-Each section represents a challenge and within each exercise.
+Each section represents a challenge.
+Each challenge includes each exercise.

 2. `stamps.py`: